-- The ability to inspire and coalesce a variety of internal and external stakeholders toward common goals and a compelling vision; - A creative, deep, and curious thinker who can engage with complexity, utilize data, and make difficult decisions; - Demonstrated ability to develop innovative ideas and effectively implement them; - Exceptional communication skills, including the ability to actively listen to, connect with, and inspire families, staff, community partners, trustees, political leaders, and potential partners; - Familiarity with a unionized workforce is welcomed; - Demonstrated success in leading and motivating a team, fostering cross-departmental collaboration, communication, and collective and individual accountability; - Willingness to take a calculated risk; a change agent; - A desire and ability to embrace the Philadelphia community, build partnerships, identify opportunities, and expand the Museum's reach within the region.
+- Deep passion for the mission of early childhood learning and serving children and families; - A track record as an effective champion of DEIBA in and throughout an organization; - The ability to inspire and coalesce a variety of internal and external stakeholders toward common goals and a compelling vision; - A creative, deep, and curious thinker who can engage with complexity, utilize data, and make difficult decisions; - Demonstrated ability to develop innovative ideas and effectively implement them; - Exceptional communication skills, including the ability to actively listen to, connect with, and inspire families, staff, community partners, trustees, political leaders, and potential partners; - An appetite for and proven ability to oversee successful fundraising in comparable organizational contexts.
+Ability to deepen existing relationships as well as cultivate new sources of funding; - Extensive experience with financial management and administration and understanding of financial operations; an ability to facilitate both short- and long-term strategic directions with financial ramifications; - Familiarity with a unionized workforce is welcomed; - Demonstrated success in leading and motivating a team, fostering cross-departmental collaboration, communication, and collective and individual accountability; - Willingness to take a calculated risk; a change agent; - A desire and ability to embrace the Philadelphia community, build partnerships, identify opportunities, and expand the Museum's reach within the region.